-Cyclist dies following 'medical event' during Lake Taupo Cycle Challenge
+Cyclist dies following 'medical event' during Lake Taupō Cycle Challenge

 A Taupō Hospital spokeswoman said the patient had since been transferred to Rotorua Hospital in a "stable condition."

-Cyclists competing in the Lake Taupo Cycle Challenge are given the option to ride courses ranging from 5 kilometres, to 640 kilometres for the "maxi enduro" race.
+Cyclists competing in the Lake Taupō Cycle Challenge are given the option to ride courses ranging from 5 kilometres, to 640 kilometres for the "maxi enduro" race.